rituraj-17/Financial_Modelling/README.md

 - **EV/Revenue**
 - **P/E (Price-to-Earnings)**

-Comparable companies were selected from the **online dating industry** (e.g., Match Group, MeetMe, Spark Networks, etc.) to ensure accuracy and relevance.
+Comparable companies were selected from the **online dating industry** (e.g., Match Group, MeetMe, Spark Networks, etc.) to ensure sector relevance.
 The analysis concludes with an **investment recommendation** based on where Bumble trades relative to its peers.

 **Part B: Company Comparison**